farah-maria/word-salad/README.md

 ## **Testing**

-To test for design responsivity, I used the dev tools on Google Chrome to check for different screen sizes, starting with the dimensions on the iphone4.
-The iphone 4 is the smallest screen size catered for, and I am happy with this, as a young person should not be completing an educational quiz on a very tiny screen.
+To test for design responsivity, I used the dev tools on Google Chrome to check for different screen sizes, starting with the dimensions on the iPhone 4.
+The iPhone 4 is the smallest screen size catered for, and I am happy with this, as a young person should not be completing an educational quiz on a very tiny screen.

 I followed the advice outlined in my 'Sam's Teach Yourself' textbook that I have on CSS and HTML.
 "Focus your breakpoints on where your design starts to fail rather than worrying about specific devices or widths.
 It's also a good idea to strive for as few breakpoints as your design can handle and not be broken" (p.468, Colburn, Kyrnin & Lemay 2016).
 Rather than creating a media query for the dimensions of lots of devices, I just took my design and used the dev tools in Chrome to extend or reduce the size and took note of the points at which (measured in pixels) the page lost its integrity.
 Then I made my media queries based on this, but definitely starting with the precise dimensions of an iphone4.